docsforadobe/premiere-plugin-guide/docs/intro/load-em-up.md

 ---

-## Resolving Plug-in Loading Problems
+## Resolving Plugin Loading Problems

 There are various tools to help in the development process.